 While I’m still ironing out the specifics of what I’ll be covering in the coming weeks, I did realize over the past couple of days that for those who don’t follow me on Twitter, you might not know what books, TV shows, or movies I’ve been recommending.
 To make it easier on everyone, I’m going to round up a list of sci-fi series (books and movies) that I’ve watched through the course of the pandemic and enjoyed.

 In that light, I guess a more accurate title for this post would be “what to read or watch next, now that you’re stuck indoors.”

 1. THE ONLY HARMLESS GREAT THING, by Brooke Bolander

 Read It If You Like: Short, beautifully-written books with no romance.

 Content Warnings: Terminal illness, radiation sickness, cancer, animal cruelty, major character death.

-One of my favorite novels that I’ve read over the past couple months was actually a novella.
+One of my favorite novels that I’ve read over the past couple of months was actually a novella.
 I discovered THE ONLY HARMLESS GREAT THING by way of the Tor eBook Club.

 Jumping back and forth between alternative historical events and current sci-fi affairs, THE ONLY HARMLESS GREAT THING tells the story of radioactive circus elephants who rose up to become a competing civilization.
-Simultaneously, the book focuses on the efforts of a human envoy in the future who is trying to broker peace treaty with these giant pachyderms.
+Simultaneously, the book focuses on the efforts of a human envoy in the future who is trying to broker a peace treaty with these giant pachyderms.

 While you can definitely look at the elephants as a metaphor for something else (trust me, it’s easy), that’s the general gist of the story.
 If you’re looking for a short, weird, beautifully written book that can be finished in an afternoon, then this is the one for you.